venice1200/SSD1322_for_Adafruit_GFX/README.md

 Beside the Hardware specific modifications I implemented the function
 `drawFullsizeGrayscaleBitmap(const uint8_t bitmap[])`
-to draw a 4-Bit Grayscale Picture into the Display "Buffer".
+to draw a 4-Bit Fullsize Grayscale Picture (256x64 Pixels, 8192 bytes) into the Display "Buffer".

-You can actually draw only a Fullsize Picture (256x64 Pixels, 8192 bytes).
+You need to run `display` after this command.

 Tested with the **SPI** Interface and an **ESP32** (TTGO T8 v1.7.1).

+The Library Command(s) `drawGrayscaleBitmap` are not usable for an SSD1322 OLED as they are for 8-Bit Displays.

 ❗ Work in Progress ❗